Moss Landing Power Plant: Supercritical Steam Units 6 and 7

 Units 6 and 7 used supercritical steam.
 These units were retired at the end of 2016.
 At the end of their life, units 6 and 7 were typically operated as peaking units when demand for electricity was highest.
 In 2016, the last year of operation, they only operated approximately 3% of the time.

 The generation process for units 6 and 7 starts with natural gas injected at one end of the boiler to be burned.
 Primary water is injected at the other end of the boiler to receive the heat produced.
 The gas simply comes from a natural gas pipeline, and combustion products go up the stack and into the atmosphere.
 Water has a much more complicated path, and consists of two distinct systems: coolant water and primary (steam-generating) water.
 Cooling water is pumped out of the Monterey Bay or the nearby Elkhorn Slough.
 Then it is purified, used to cool down the water coming from the turbines, and discharged into the ocean.
 Steam for the turbines is created from the primary water flow, which is preheated before entering the boiler.
 From the boiler, the superheated steam is directed into a first turbine working at high pressure, then into a low pressure turbine.
 The turbines drive the generators.

 Combined Cycle Units 1 and 2

 Combustion products drive the gas turbines directly.
 First, air is drawn from the air intake to the compressor (driven by the turbine axle), then it is burned with natural gas in the combustion chamber.
 The hot combustion gasses then go through the actual turbine (driving the axle).
 From a thermodynamic standpoint, this is the standard Brayton cycle.
-Because the gas turbine does not transfer energy from the combustion process to the turbine via steam, it avoids the cost, energy loss and environmental impact of the primary water cycle.

 At the output of the gas turbines, some of the remaining energy (heat) in the exhaust gas is recovered through a heat exchanger and transferred to water that feeds a steam turbine, similar to units 6 and 7.

 On a smaller scale than the supercritical units, units 1 and 2 are also more flexible, with a start-up time of only an hour, against 24 hours for units 6 and 7.